christianhg/selection-terminology/README.md

 # Selection Terminology

+At work we often work with and talk about text selections, and the terminologies are unfortunately used interchangeably.
+An imprecise language leads to imprecise specifications and imprecise implementations.

 Icon | Name | Definition
 ---|---|---
 \| | Caret | The insertion point inside a text editor